 Along the North Shore Coast, countless picturesque beaches dotted with surfers and huge waves are the norm.
 Ever heard of the Banzai Pipeline?
 It is probably one of the most famous surf spots in the world…

 If you are into surfing, Oahu is probably at the top of your Hawaii priorities list.
-Even for non-surfers, the North Shore of Oahu is a fantastic place to check-out and absorb what’s happening here…
+Even for non-surfers, the North Shore of Oahu is a fantastic place to check out and absorb what’s happening here.
+There is loads to do with Kids in Oahu if you are backpacking with little ones in tow!

 Well, I can’t mention Oahu and not mention the capital of Hawaii, Honolulu.
-If you find yourself in Honolulu for a day or two on either end of your trip, there is plenty of cool stuff to get into.
+If you find yourself staying in Honolulu for a day or two on either end of your trip, there is plenty of cool stuff to get into.
+The most famous attraction in Honolulu is Waikiki Beach, but trust and believe that the natural beauty of Hawaii gets significantly better as you explore more.

 For a taste of interesting history, check out the World War II Valor in the Pacific Memorial.
 The museum has informative exhibits featuring Pearl Harbor, the internment of Japanese-American citizens, and the ship (the USS Arizona) monument which was attacked by Japanese forces in 1941.